 - Accommodations Toolkit, National Center on Educational Outcomes

 - State Policies, National Center on Educational Outcomes

 Daniel Wiener serves as Administrator of Inclusive Assessment with the Massachusetts Department of Elementary and Secondary Education (MADESE).
 Wiener oversees the availability of accessibility options and alternate assessments offered for statewide assessments administered in the state’s 400 school districts and communicates this information to the field.
 He and his staff have seen major shifts in assessment policy and administration over the last 20 years that have resulted in the need for districts to shift their assessment implementation strategies.

 Like many other states, MADESE updated Accessibility and Accommodations manual annually to reflect shifts in the assessment landscape, including research and practices in administering assessments, as well as the advent of technology-based solutions.
 These shifts required Wiener and his team to rethink and retool the guidance, training, and support they provide to districts in Massachusetts.
 They meet periodically with statewide focus groups comprised of educators, students, and families, and with counterparts in other states, to help inform the necessary updates and changes.
-From the beginning, Dan and his team have rejected the notion that accommodations invalidate assessment results, and remain firm in the belief that “not giving an accommodation when it’s needed produces less valid results than providing one.”
+From the beginning, Weiner and his team have rejected the notion that accommodations invalidate assessment results, and remain firm in the belief that “not giving an accommodation when it’s needed produces less valid results than providing one.”
 The recent adoption of computer-based assessments has provided an opportunity to reshape the entire accessibility landscape in the state.
-For example, the updated policy supports the provision of “universal accessibility features” and “designated accessibility features” to all students that were previously regarded as accommodations only for students with disabilities, and expands the availability of accommodations to English learners.
+For example, the updated policy supports the provision of “universal accessibility features” and “designated accessibility features” for all students rather than only students with disabilities, and it expands the availability of accommodations to English learners